A bunch of colourful dendrobium orchid

 Fertilization

-Fertilize twice in the growing months and once fertilization in winter work for the growth of Dendrobium orchids
+Fertilize twice in the growing months and once fertilization in winter works for the growth of Dendrobium orchids

 • Any other balanced fertilizer filled with nitrogen, potassium, and phosphorus can be used.